ABOUT US

 OUR PERSPECTIVE

-Nowadays we live in a cocoon of technology, shielding us from vital real-world life lessons.
-Less screen time and more physical, action-oriented programs like ours are essential for young men to become grounded in actual leadership.
-We use primitive camping and orienteering to promote the classic U. S. Army leadership values of loyalty, duty, respect, selfless service, honor, integrity, and personal courage!
+Today we live in a cocoon of technology, shielding us from vital real-world life lessons.
+Less screen time and more physical action are essential for young men to learn leadership skills.
+We use primitive camping and orienteering to promote the classic military leadership values of loyalty, duty, respect, selfless service, honor, integrity, and personal courage!

 Instructors are cadets or newly commissioned lieutenants from ROTC programs around Texas.
-We provide boys hands-on leadership experience and team building skills instead of just talking about them, and we do all this without the trappings of modern camp gear—we use tarps as shelters, not tents.
-Below you can view past instructors and the founder/director's bio.
+Boys are provided hands-on leadership and team building experiences instead of just talking about them, and we do all this without the trappings of modern camp gear—we use tarps as shelters, not tents.

-Campers must be motivated to attend, because we are not a boot camp for troubled teens, and we don't cancel for rain!
+Campers must be motivated to attend.
+We are not a boot camp for troubled teens, and we don't cancel for rain!

 “Civilization shouts, gives orders, writes rules, puts man in institutions, and intimidates him with a thousand irritating directives.
 In return it offers him protections, soul salvation, and a living if he can find it.
 Nature looks down on him and broods in silence.
 The noises of running streams and wind in the trees are its own, not directed at but soothing to him because he heard them before he heard the noises of civilization.”